Tapishagrawal/actual-shoes-7533/README.md

 ## 🚀 Tech Stacks

-The foundation of Actual Shoes-7533 is meticulously constructed with:
+The foundation of CLOTHLY is meticulously constructed with:

 - **HTML**: The cornerstone, providing the structure for our digital creation.
 - **CSS**: The artist's brush, adding finesse and elegance to the user interface.